kristerkari/react-native-less-transformer/README.md

 > This transformer can be used together with [React Native CSS modules](https://github.com/kristerkari/react-native-css-modules).

-_Minimum React Native version for this transformer is 0.52.
-If you are using an older version, please update to a newer React Native version before trying to use this transformer._

 ## How does it work?

 Your `App.less` file might look like this: